 Using the theory of negligence, the goal of the injury claim will be to show a judge or jury that the dog owner knew or reasonably should have known (based on the dog’s history) that a propensity of violence existed, and that the owner failed to prevent the attack or bite.
 It is also possible to bring a personal injury case for other pet-related incidents, such as a dog jumping on a victim and knocking him or her over.
 A dog attack could also lead to a premises liability claim, speak to a San Antonio premises liability lawyer for any doubts regarding this type of injury claims.

 The burden of proving negligence will be present in most dog bite claims in Texas, but some may use the strict liability rule.
 Strict liability means the defendant will be liable for damages without the injured person needing to prove negligence.
 Texas courts may apply a this rule in cases where the dog owner knew the animal to be vicious, dangerous, or mischievous.
 A dangerous dog may be one that caused significant bodily injury to another victim in the past, or a certain breed according to Texas municipal laws.
 In Forest Hill, for example, city law has declared pit bulls a dangerous dog breed.

-Talk to our Experienced Dog Bite Attorneys Today
+Talk to our Experienced Dog Bite Lawyers Today

 At the Law Offices of Maloney & Campolo, we have years of experience representing dog bite cases throughout Texas.
 Our dog bite lawyers in San Antonio will listen to your story, investigate the attack, collect information about the dog and its owner, and help you find the medical care in the area.
 We are here to help you.
 Let us represent your claim to maximize your odds of achieving a successful settlement or jury verdict.
 Contact our personal injury attorneys in San Antonio today.
 Call (210) 922-2200 or request your free consultation online.